In conversation with Dr Miwako Tezuka, Director of Dib Bangkok

 There was such a buzz around the opening of Dib Bangkok.
 What were the main challenges in bringing this to fruition?

-I was based in New York originally, so I moved to Bangkok two years prior to the opening.
-When I joined, it was really my first priority to build out the team who run the museum, especially focusing on the core team for exhibition making.
-When I joined, there were only two full time staff who used to work with Khun Petch Osathanugrah, a Thai businessman and collector who initiated creating the museum and who had passed away before we opened.
-However, though it was really challenging to really form the museum staff, the location itself was already set, and it made sense to me, because it's right next to the former city campus of Bangkok University, which had also been founded by the Osathanugrah family.
+I was based in New York originally, so I moved to Bangkok two years prior to the opening of Dib.
+When I joined, it was my first priority to build out the team for the museum, especially focusing on the core team for exhibition making.
+When I joined, there were only two full time staff who used to work with Khun Petch Osathanugrah, Thai businessman and collector who initiated creating the museum and had passed away before we opened.
+However, though it was really challenging to form the team, the location of the museum was already set, right next to the former city campus of Bangkok University which also had been founded by the family.

 Dib Bangkok.
 Image credit W Workspace.
 Image courtesy of Dib Bangkok.